Descripción

 Hence, the local highlights are Pigargo Europeos, easily spotted Avetorillo comúns and Garcilla Cangrejeras, and the most successful Cisne Vulgar pair in the city (commonly raising 8 grey fluffy chicks each year), Porrón Pardo, Cerceta Carretona, Tórtola Europea, Fumarel Cariblanco, Rascón Europeo, Cigüeña Negra, Cormorán Pigmeo, Pico Sirio, Cuco Común, Alcotán Europeo, Alcaudón Dorsirrojo, Cuervo Grande, Pájaro-moscón Europeo and Escribano Palustre, among the 150 locally recorded bird species (120 of them strictly protected).

-Also, this is a good site for Eurasian Otter spotting.
-Keep in mind that Coypu (Myocastor coypus) is also present and that you can confuse this species with an otter.
+Also, this is a good site for aquatic mammals, especially Eurasian Otter spotting.
+Keep in mind that Coypu (Nutria) is quite common and that you can confuse this species with an otter.
+Also present, obvious after its tooth work, but never spotted, is the nocturnal Eurasian Beaver.

 The Reva Pond is a part of the international ecological corridor along the Danube River, as well as the “Confluence of the Sava and the Danube Rivers” Important Bird Area (IBA).